stockphrase/no-silo/content/resources/open-handbook/chapter-8.md

 was largely a creation of the 17th-century, a time of relative prosperity, radical socio-political change, and modernization in China (5).
-Taoist asceticism was actually a *rejection* of this tumultuous cultural transformationan expression of nostalgia for a simpler time in the ancient Chinese past (22).
+Taoist asceticism was actually a *rejection* of this tumultuous cultural transformation---an expression of nostalgia for a simpler time in the ancient Chinese past (22).
 But which is the correct answer?
 Did Taoism emerge in a time of poverty or a time of plenty?
 In my view, both views are problematic . . .